Beverly Caswell, PhD / Program Director

 Jisoo Seo is a graduate of the MA in Child Study and Education from the Ontario Institute for Studies in Education, University of Toronto.
 As a teacher-researcher, she has worked in many classrooms with children in a wide range of contexts.
 Her research interests include innovative methods for teaching and learning mathematics.
 She is an occasional teacher with the York Region District School Board and Toronto District School Board.

-Larisa Lam, MA / Program Coordinator
+Larisa Lam, PhD Student / Program Coordinator

 Zachary Pedersen, BJourn / Communications